-Under the Affordable Care Act, even small companies should be aware of their role in providing healthcare, including group health insurance plans for small businesses.
+Under the Affordable Care Act, even small companies should be aware of their role in providing healthcare, including small business group health insurance.
 Our clients at Canal HR have a choice of several plans, including HMO, PPO, and traditional plans.
-Is a group health insurance plan right for your small business?
+Is small business group health insurance right for you?
 We can help you make this choice for you and your team.

 Major medical health insurance is exactly what you think of when you hear “health insurance.”
 It generally covers serious illness and injury.
-To help you start thinking about group health insurance plans for your small business, we’ve outlined four major types of plans:
+To help you start thinking about small business group health insurance, we’ve outlined four major types of plans:

 A Health Maintenance Organization is made up of multiple insurance providers that give members health insurance coverage for either a monthly or annual fee.
 With HMOs: